Hethel Church

 Today, the archway into the chancel is occupied by a rather lovely painted chamber organ that was restored in 2010.
 The Victorian organ was built for the drawing room at East Carleton Manor before moving two miles south to the church in 1894.
 It was made in the 1860s in Norwich by the cathedral organist using some parts that date back to the 17th and 18th centuries.
 However, It had been so badly treated that when Fakenham organ restorers Holmes and Swift came to repair it, they found that many of the pipes had been sawn off - leaving them with a "jigsaw puzzle" to solve.
 That team was one of three commissioned to return the organ to its original splendour, with David Bartram of Raveningham restoring the furniture and Joanna Green of Buxton the gilding and paintwork, all of which had been covered in sombre grey paint.
 It sounds as lovely as it now looks!

 Although Hethel church may seem remote from houses, in a parish with few people, it is lovingly maintained by a lively congregation.
 The tower has been put to good use to provide a discreet disabled toilet; and a small kitchen is neatly housed at the back of the north aisle.
-Come and visit to enjoy the facilities, the peace, the monuments and the literature in this House of God - and maybe come to one of the two service held each month or the occasional events that take place in this building.
+Come and visit to enjoy the facilities, the peace, the monuments and the literature in this House of God - and maybe come to one of the services or events held each month in this fascinating building.
 Hethel is now part of the Mulbarton group of parishes and you can find out what's on at the group website.

 Some historic pictures and photos of the Hethel Church

-Based on information in brief guides to All Saints Church, Hethel, written by Prof Richard Wilson (churchwarden) and Richard Butler-Stoney (Church Tours); with further information and detailed photos of tower and roof from an illustrated talk by Dr Adrian O'dell of the Centre for East Anglian studies given in Hethel Church in September 2016; and an Eastern Daily Press report on the restoration of the organ.
+Based on information in brief guides to All Saints Church, Hethel, written by Prof Richard Wilson (churchwarden) and Richard Butler-Stoney (Church Tours); with further information and detailed photos of tower and roof from an illustrated talk by Dr Adrian O'dell of the Centre for East Anglian studies given in Hethel Church in September 2016; an Eastern Daily Press report on the restoration of the organ; and the 2023 report on the bell and its fittings by Matthew Higby & Co.
+Ltd, bell founders.
 With thanks to all of these.